nathanbutler/googletranslate/README.md

 * Nathan Butler - Developer / maintainer - [nathanbutler](https://github.com/nathanbutler)

-See also the list of [contributors](https://github.com/abatilo/dropwizard-template/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details